Flink SQL DML¶

 How to compare a date field with current system time?

-If the target table is set with a changelog mode = upsert, the use of the now() function is problematic because the exact execution time is not deterministic for each row.
-So the above statement works only for append mode.
+If the target table uses changelog-mode = upsert, using now() is problematic because the execution time is not deterministic per row.
+The statement above is appropriate mainly for append mode.

-How to extract the number of DAY, from a date field and now?
+How to extract the number of days between a date field and now?

-The only diff is on timestamp.
-So need to first to cast the DATE column to a ts, and then use CURRENT_DATE and the DAY dimension.
-See the supported dimensions (SECOND, MINUTE, HOUR, DAY, MONTH, or YEAR)
+The difference is in timestamp types.
+First cast the DATE column to a timestamp, then use CURRENT_DATE and the DAY unit.
+See supported units (SECOND, MINUTE, HOUR, DAY, MONTH, or YEAR).

-How to access element of an array of rows?
+How to access elements of an array of rows?

 The table has a column that is an array of rows.